 The Film Group is currently suspended.
-It is hoped that it will resume in the Spring Term.
+When it resumes more details will be posted here.

 Organiser: Jeremy Buncombe